 SILVER analyst rating: Total Bond Market

-Asset Allocation: Use this link for your individual fund allocations.
+Asset Allocation: Use this link to help you decide your stock/bond allocation.

 What experts say: